UIKit0/StageXL_Escape/README.md

 #Escape

-This game was ported from Adobe Flash to HTML5 by using Dart and the dartflash library.
+This game was ported from Adobe Flash to HTML5 by using Dart and the StageXL library.

 **Credits to [www.funwin.com](http://www.funwin.com) for providing the Flash sources and the artwork.**